rclone/rclone/MANUAL.md

 #### --drive-size-as-quota

-Show storage quota usage for file size.
+Show sizes as storage quota usage, not actual size.

-The storage used by a file is the size of the current version plus any older versions that have been set to keep forever.
+Show the size of a file as the the storage quota used.
+This is the current version plus any older versions that have been set to keep forever.

+**WARNING**: This flag may have some unexpected consequences.

+It is not recommended to set this flag in your config - the recommended usage is using the flag form --drive-size-as-quota when doing rclone ls/lsl/lsf/lsjson/etc only.

+If you do use this flag for syncing (not recommended) then you will need to use --ignore size also.

 - Config:      size_as_quota
 - Env Var:     RCLONE_DRIVE_SIZE_AS_QUOTA